dymmond/asyncz/docs/triggers.md

 # Triggers

 In simple terms, a trigger is what contains the logic for the [scheduler](./schedulers.md) to execute.
-Internal jobs contain their own trigger which checks when a job should be the next to run.
+Internal tasks contain their own trigger which checks when a task should be the next to run.

 There are five types of triggers available within the Asyncz.